March Madness Betting In New York

 FanDuel bracket challenges

-Sportsbooks also generally run real-money bracket contests.
+Generally speaking, most operators will typically have some sort of real-money bracket contest.
 For these, you’ll need to submit your entries after the drawing on Sunday night but before the first-round games tip off Thursday.
 You will also need to be physically located in New Jersey.

 Pros & cons of betting brackets vs. single games

 Many college basketball fans are used to filling out their brackets every March.
 That said, some bettors prefer to wager on individual games.
-Certainly, there are pros and cons to betting brackets.
+Certainly, there are pros and cons to wagering on brackets.
 Some of the pros include:

 - Chance to win a huge payout for a small entry fee (or none at all).

-- Opportunity to build interest in every single game without having to bet each one individually.
+- Opportunity to build interest in every single game without having to wager on each one individually.

 - A version of betting on “futures” without having to wait months for a bet to settle.